martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

   for bundled content.
 It would then be possible to reference content in a bundle from outside the bundle, and internal references could be canonicalized.
 Importantly, state transfer could also be initiated *toward* another bundle.
-That could be useful for upgrading bundles.
+That could be used to upgrade bundles and other nice features.

 This definition of origin for named information (`ni://`) URIs extends the definition of origin in Section 4 of {{!ORIGIN}}.